Impact Investing and Its Motivations

 How Impact-Focused Investing Helps Address Greenwashing Risk

-The mainstream view is that any investments with sustainability-related objectives should take impact into consideration, and investors are responding by taking steps to demonstrate the effect of their responsible investing strategies.
+The mainstream view is that any investments with sustainability-related objectives should take impact into consideration, and investors are responding by taking steps to demonstrate the effect of their sustainable investing strategies.
 Moreover, market supervisors, regulators, the media, and other stakeholders are paying close attention to the impact of ESG products to detect greenwashing practices.
 Broadly, greenwashing refers to making exaggerated, misleading, or unsubstantiated sustainability-related claims for investment products.1

 As a result of this increased scrutiny, there have recently been some high-profile greenwashing cases resulting in costly penalties.
 In addition, a number of ESG investors have faced criticism in the media for making sustainability claims while investing in companies with negative impact such as those in the tobacco industry or fossil fuel extractors.
 To address this, asset managers, asset owners and wealth managers need to make holistic assessments of impact for the companies they invest in, linked to a robust framework covering all potential company impacts.